 - The article suggests evidence for acceleration is not certain enough and could be a fluke of the data.

-In fact scaling of space (linear or not and no matter how tiny its rate is) means always exponential moving-away of galaxies.
+In fact scaling of space (linear or not and no matter how tiny its rate is) means limitless cumulative “speed” of receding galaxies.
 That means in large distances the “speed” of moving away is always faster than light — in even larger distances even a billion times faster than light.

 How much more accelerated should the universe be so that these physicists are “overwhelmingly” satisfied with reality?

 - The article describes the Oxford physicist’s Subir Sarkar’s view: Awarding of the Nobel Prize (2011) to the ‘theory of dark energy’ was more a political decision.

 Well, the article should instead clarify this: The whole (century-long) process of establishing Einstein’s Standard Model of Cosmology was a political one.
 (And scientific truth isn’t in it.)

 - The article cites Sarkar: “We could have a more complicated universe than the simple one Einstein assumed in the 1930s.
 And dark energy might just be an artifact of those simplifications.”